jdfalk/safe-ai-util/.github/instructions/safe-ai-util.instructions.md

 }
 ```

-The utility will automatically find and load the `copilot-util-args` file from the workspace directory.
+The utility will automatically find and load the `safe-ai-util-args` or `copilot-util-args` file from the workspace directory.

 ## 📋 Usage Priority Examples